The uniform consists of:

 Students may wear a small amount of discreet, natural style make-up.
 False nails are not permitted (including acrylic, gel or any other false nail).
-Nail varnish is not permitted apart from “French manicure”/”French polish”.
+Nail varnish is not permitted apart from clear (not coloured) “French manicure”/”French polish” on the natural nail.
 Students unsure about how much make-up counts as discreet should seek advice from their Head or Assistant Head of Year.

 Extreme hair-styles, such as Mohicans and words and patterns shaved into the hair, are not permitted.
 If hair is dyed, it must not be dyed a colour that could not be achieved naturally.
 In other words, hair may be dyed blonde, since blonde is a natural colour for hair, but not bright blue or green etc because these are not natural colours for hair.
 All hair must be a single natural colour and not two or more natural colours, for example it would be blonde or black or ginger.

 Essential PE kit – required by all students: